dnozza/profanity-obfuscation/README.md

 Or passing text files (such as .tex):

-    with open("paper.tex, 'r') as file:
+    with open("paper.tex", 'r') as file:
         text = file.read()

     obfuscated_text = obfuscator.obfuscate_string(text)